Packers fans petition the team to sign Kaepernick

 But Kaepernick coming back to the NFL via the Pack isn't such a crazy idea.
 Kaepernick is a native of Milwaukee, Wisconsin, and grew up a Packers fan.

-Sportswriter Harry Lyles Jr. tweeted out a picture of what appears to be a young Colin Kaepernick standing in front of Lambeau Field, wearing a Brett Farve jersey.
+Sportswriter Harry Lyles Jr. tweeted out a picture of what appears to be a young Colin Kaepernick standing in front of Lambeau Field, wearing a Brett Favre jersey.

 But it's not clear if the Packers are interested in Kaepernick.
 The team has not publicly responded to the petition, and head coach Mike McCarthy was miffed when a reporter asked about bringing on Kaepernick.
 McCarthy stressed that Rodgers' backup, Brett Hundley, will be taking snaps for the near future.

-Note: CORRECTION: An earlier version of this article misspelled Brett Favre's last name.